 Public funds are governed by Jersey's collective investment funds law and are suitable for funds with more than 50 investors or where a regulated product is needed.
-They include Expert Funds, Listed Funds and Eligible Investor Funds (each, a "Regulated Fund").
+They include expert funds, listed funds and eligible investor funds (each, a "Regulated Fund").
 The JFSC has published a Code of Practice which includes guides (together, the "JFSC Guides") in relation to Jersey Regulated Funds, setting out the structural and ongoing requirements applicable to the relevant fund type.
 The key features of a Regulated Fund are as follows:

-- published three-day approval timeframe following completed application (ten days for a new "special purpose" service provider company); - no investment or borrowing restrictions; - suitable for EU/EEA marketing; - · unlimited number of investors; - relatively light-touch regulatory approach; - audit requirement; - the offer document must comply with certain content requirements (please see 2.1.4 Disclosure Requirements) and investors must sign a prescribed investment warning; and - derogations from the relevant JFSC Guide may be sought on a case-by-case basis.
+- published three-day approval timeframe following completed application (ten days for a new "special purpose" service provider company); - no investment or borrowing restrictions; - suitable for EU/EEA marketing; - unlimited number of investors; - relatively light-touch regulatory approach; - audit requirement; - the offer document must comply with certain content requirements (please see 2.1.4 Disclosure Requirements) and investors must sign a prescribed investment warning; and - derogations from the relevant JFSC Guide may be sought on a "case-by-case" basis.

-Jersey service providers to a Regulated Fund will need to hold a licence to conduct the relevant class(es) of fund services business ("FSB Licence").
+Jersey service providers to a Regulated Fund will need to hold a licence to conduct the relevant class(es) of fund service business (an "FSB Licence").
 Accordingly, if any SPV service providers, such as a general partner or manager, will be established to act for the fund, an FSB Licence will need to be sought for each such entity.
-Such service providers are also required to comply with the Code of Practice issued by the JFSC that covers fund services businesses and AIFs (including their AIFMs and depositaries, where these are Jersey entities).
+Such service providers are also required to comply with the Code of Practice issued by the JFSC, which covers fund service businesses and AIFs (including their AIFMs and depositaries, where these are Jersey entities).